Shotsie Gorman: Process and style

 Gorman had at length discussions with clients before tattooing them, finalizing designs while ensuring the client's commitment to getting the tattoo.
 He would not hesitate to try to talk a client out of a tattoo or decline to give a tattoo, if necessary, particularly if he believed the client may regret it later.
 Gorman would not tattoo company logos or pieces that are racist, sexist, anti-Semitic, homophobic, or otherwise discriminatory in nature.

-He utilized photorealism in much of his tattoo work and was notable for oversized portraits.
+He used photorealism in much of his tattoo work and was notable for oversized portraits.
 One of his most notable pieces is a full back portrait of Charles Lindbergh which took 33 hours to complete.
 Gorman also tattooed large works of James Dean, Our Lady of Guadalupe, Che Guevara, and Ferdinand Magellan.

 He tattooed members of Talking Heads, Murphy's Law and the Allman Brothers.
 Gorman and his work was featured on Geraldo, The Howard Stern Show, Sally, The Morton Downey Jr. Show, Good Morning America, CBS Overnight News, and Today in New York and in Health, the New York Times, Newsweek, New York Daily News, and the Associated Press.

 Poetry

 Gorman cited Allen Ginsberg as an influence.
 When Gorman was a teenager, he saw Ginsberg perform at the Bottom of the Barrel Cafe in New Jersey.
 Gorman studied poetry with Mark Doty.

 He published the retrospective The Black Marks He Made : Poetry in 1999.
-Gorman was named a second place winner of the Allen Ginsberg Poetry Award and selected work from the book was published in the Paterson Literary Review in 1999.
+Gorman was named a second-place winner of the Allen Ginsberg Poetry Award and selected work from the book was published in the Paterson Literary Review in 1999.
 Gorman read poetry at the Knitting Factory, the School of Visual Arts, the Paterson Museum, and New Jersey City University.